Tasha Tudor was a national treasure…

 **BURGESS FAMILY GENEALOGY**

 Thomas-1 Burgess, son of Thomas & Elizabeth (Pye) Burgess, and grandson of Thomas & Honor (Sidman) Burgess, b.
 1603 in Truro, Cornwall, England and d.
 13 Feb 1685 in Sandwich, Barnstable Co MA.
-He married 1st) 1628 in Cornwall England to Dorothy WAYNES.
-She b.
-1603 in Earls, Barton, Norhantes England and d.
+He married 1st) to Dorothy.
+She was b abt 1603 in England, and d.
 27 Feb 1687 in Sandwich MA.
-He m2nd) ?
+[SEE COMMENT, i.e. Thomas Burgess’es wife’s maiden name has been (may have been) established as Dorothy Waynes Goodman, daughter of John Goodman and Joan Elizabeth Pye, A DNA project brought this out.]

 Children of Jacob & Mary (Nye) Burgess: